djynnius/ZedekFramework/README.md

 Download this repo and extract so you have a folder named "zedek" or what ever else you want to call it in a non web accessible folder (one of the security features of Zedek Framework).
 You can either download the zip file or easier clone

 	git clone https://github.com/djynnius/ZedekFramework.git

-For those comfortable with composer you can install with the command:

-    composer create-project openimo/zedekframework

 set persmissions to allow reading and writing to zedekframework folder